SeldonIO/seldon-core/docs-gb/examples/k8s-pvc.md

 To start a Kind cluster see, [Learning environment](../installation/learning-environment/README.md).

-Create the local folder formodels and copy an example iris sklearn model to it.
+Create the local folder for models and copy an example iris sklearn model to it.

 ```bash
 mkdir -p /tmp/models